-Botanical survey results for grassland sites were analysed using the National Vegetation Classification (NVC) and are presented as NVC type with important specific differences tabulated.
+Botanical survey results for grassland sites are presented as NVC type with important specific differences tabulated.
 Present-day management is noted.
 Our target plant community is MG5 with 22 (12-38) species per sample.
-Where springs occur within the meadow, leading to areas of rush vegetation, the biodiversity increases, but the wet ground is unable to absorb floodwaters so the washland is less effective in reducing the surface run-off.
+Where springs occur within the meadow, leading to areas of rush vegetation, the biodiversity increases, but the wet ground is less effective in absorbing floodwaters.
 Perennial Rye Grass (Lolium perenne) and Crested Dog's-tail (Cynosurus cristatus) generally occur at low frequency or are absent from MG5 and MG6 grasslands in the Cockhaise catchment.
-Site descriptions for gill sites give the gill group and any important specific differences (see Table 1 and Section 3.3).
-For gills surveyed in 2014 and 2015, the number of debris dams in the surveyed length is given with their approximate heights.
-Where appropriate, historical information based on document research and oral history interviews with landowners is given.
+Site descriptions for gill sites give the gill group and any important specific differences (see Table 1 and section 3.3).
+For gills surveyed since 2013, the number of debris dams is given with their approximate height.

+Where appropriate, historical information based on document research and oral history interviews is given.